Terrible Maryland Car Accident in Charles County

 - (v) and product liability claims against the car manufacturer if a design defect or manufacturing defect was a cause of the crash

 Also, was the motor vehicle crashworthy?
 It is very important that families of those injured in catastrophic accidents hire an attorney or investigator right away so that witnesses can be identified, evidence preserved, and information obtained to maximize the recovery for the family.
-Our experienced Maryland Personal Injury Lawyers at Goldberg Finnegan, LLC we do not charge an attorney fee unless there is a recovery and we advance the costs for the initial fact investigation.
+Our experienced Silver Spring personal injury lawyers at Goldberg Finnegan, LLC we do not charge an attorney fee unless there is a recovery and we advance the costs for the initial fact investigation.